Your Continence Basics

 - Getting up twice or more at night to pee or wetting the bed

 - Difficulties emptying bladder – straining, poor flow or feeling that it’s not emptied

-- Frequency: Going to the loo considerably more often than 4-6 times
+- Going to the loo considerably more often than 4-6 times; this is called frequency

 - Suddenly and urgently needing to pee